Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get', the resource 'corporate actions', and provides specific examples (splits, buybacks, name changes).
-It distinguishes itself from similar sibling tools like dividend or capital_distribution by explicitly naming the types of actions covered.
+The description clearly states the verb 'Get' and the resource 'corporate actions', with specific examples (splits, buybacks, name changes) that distinguish it from sibling tools like 'dividend'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.